-Klamath Falls International Airport (LMT) is the closest airport, about an hour away by car.
-Medford, Oregon (MFR) is another option, with more flights than Klamath Falls, but is a 2-hour drive away.
+Medford, Oregon (MFR) is the closest airport, and is a 2-hour drive away.
 The closest major airport is Reno, NV (about 4 hours away), while Portland, OR and San Francisco, CA are each about 6 hours' drive from the monument.

 From the I-5 corridor, take U.S. 97 North at Weed to a right turn on California Hwy.
 161, also known as Stateline Road, located just north of Dorris, CA and just south of the California-Oregon border.
 Brown highway signs mark turns leading to Lava Beds from U.S. 97 into the monument.
 Travel east on CA 161 through the Lower Klamath National Wildlife Refuge to Hill Road.
 Turn right on Hill Road at the Westside Market.
 Travel south on Hill Road nine miles until you enter Lava Beds National Monument.
 You will pass the visitor center for the Klamath Basin National Wildlife Refuges on your way.

 It takes 1.5 to two hours to reach the Visitor Center from Weed, depending on weather and traffic.
 Plan ahead in winter-- the pass on U.S. 97 at Mount Hebron is often snowy.